 – Phaestos Palace: You can stay at Agia Galini and visit Phaistos Palance, where the Phaistos Disc was found!

-– Sfakia Hora: Hora Sfakion is surrounded by the White Mountains and from here you can take a boat to Loutro village (where no cars are allowed) and to Gavdos island.
+– Sfakia Hora: the White Mountains surround hora Sfakion, and from here you can take a boat to Loutro village (where no cars are allowed) and to Gavdos island.
 Also, if you a fan of hiking then don’t miss the Samaria Gorge!
-The hike begins from the south of Omalos and it ends in the coastal village of Agia Roumeli.
+The hike begins from the south of Omalos, and it ends in the coastal village of Agia Roumeli.
 You can always choose to do the so-called ‘lazy way’ by starting to hike from Agia Roumeli.
 The only way out of Agia Roumeli is by taking the boat to Sougia or Hora Sfakion, which are served by bus and taxi.

 – Rethymnon – A coastal town with an old harbour, traditional fortress, and plenty of museums.
 Stay for a night or 2, or even base yourselves here to explore the north of the island.